c-blake/nio/README.md

 Compiling `demo/favg` with `-d:danger` for me results in a run-time on that same machine of 0.045 sec for 100 passes or 0.45 ms/pass.
 This is 40ms/.45=~ ***90X faster*** or about 16/.45 = 35.5GB/s.
-Memory BW on this particular 5 year old Linux box tops out at ~45GB/s (with 3 cores pulling).
+Memory BW on this particular 5 year old Linux box that tops out at ~45GB/s (with 3 cores pulling).

 It is straightforward but maybe too demo-messy to break up the loop into `p` big sections & total over processes/threads to realize that last 1.3x speed-up.